RoggersAnguzu/Diary-Vault/README.md

 I would like to thank our users for their valuable feedback and support in making MyDiary a trusted platform for personal journaling.

----

 **Note**: MyDiary is committed to protecting your privacy.
 Your data is encrypted and securely stored.
 We do not share your personal information with third parties.

-"Start journaling and capturing your life's moments with MyDiary today!"
+Start journaling and capturing your life's moments with MyDiary today